nus-cs2030s/2324-s2/docs/14-polymorphism.md

 which is not scalable since every time we add a new class, we have to come back to this method and add a new branch to the `if-else` statement!

 As this example has shown, polymorphism allows us _to write succinct code that is future-proof_.
-By dynamically deciding which method implementation to execute during run-time, the implementer can write short yet very general code that works for existing classes as well as new classes that might be added in the future by the client, without even the need to re-compile!
+By dynamically deciding which method implementation to execute during run-time, the implementer can write short yet very general code that works for existing classes as well as new classes that might be added in the future by the client, without even the need to re-compile.